mitsuhiko/lucumr/2013/8/18/beautiful-native-libraries.rst

 where the only difference is how you link against it, there is much more to it.

-With a statically linked library you have much better control over your symbols.
+With a dynamically linked library you have much better control over your symbols.
 Dynamically linked libraries also work much better between different programming languages.
 Nothing stops you from writing a library in C++ and then using it in Python.
 In fact, that's exactly how I